-Emptiness is impermanence, it is change
+Emptiness is impermanence; it is change

 Thich Nhat Hanh

-This Ring is based on the legend of King Solomon, wisest of men.
+This Ring is based on the legend of King Solomon, the wisest of men.
 This tale appears in many different versions in many cultures all over the world, due to the fact that the principle that lies behind the ring is a principle that is relevant to all our lives as human beings.

-On the center of the ring appears the three letters ג.ז.י while on the length of the ring is engraved the following verse from Ecclesiastes Chapter 1 verse 9 translated into English:
+On the center of the ring appears the three letters ג.ז.י while on the length of the ring is engraved the following verse from Ecclesiastes Chapter 1, verse 9 translated into English:

 “That which has been is that which will be, And that which has been done is that which will be done.
 So there is nothing new under the sun.”